CyberDexa/speckit/AI_WORKFLOW.md

-# 🤖 Using Speckit with AI Coding Agents
+# 🤖 Using Speckit 2.0 with AI Coding Agents

-This guide shows you how to go from idea to implementation with less frustration.
+This guide shows you how to go from idea to sophisticated implementation with AI assistance.

-## The Problem You're Solving
+## The Problem Speckit Solves

 When working with AI coding agents, you've probably experienced: